MBE9A4 ECU, Fuel Injection up to 4-cylinders

 Idle control Output

 The idle control strategy on the MBE9A4 is based on what has been developed for production cars.
 You can set different target idle speeds according to engine temperature.
-The ECU adjusts the ignition automatically to maintain the desired engine speed, according to the parameters set.
+The ECU adjusts the ignition advance to maintain the target idle speed, according to the parameters set.
+There are various strategies available from simple idle against engine temperature, idle speed against engine revolution after start, please check the current software from available strategies.

 Cam control Output

-The MBE9A4 can be used to control VTEC such as used on the Honda or similar.
+The MBE9A4 has a single variable cam control output that can be used on engines that have a single variable cam.
+It can also control VTEC, such as used on the Honda or similar.
 By using the generic output to control a relay, the VTEC can be switched off & on according to speed, load & other parameters that may be required.

 Radiator Fan Output